-Memoirs are an extremely popular genre with readers because readers love to step into the shoes of another person and learn about their world for a few hours.
+Memoirs are an extremely popular genre with readers because readers love to step into another person’s shoes and learn about their world for a few hours.
 However, it’s important to understand that readers will put your book down if you fall into certain traps and commit basic memoir mistakes.

 What is a memoir?

 A memoir is a very personal story, told by the author from his or her viewpoint, which shares a certain period in the author’s life.
 While it can be confused with an autobiography, it has a different feel.
 An autobiography reads more like a biography but is told from the author’s perspective.
 It typically commences with the author’s birth and spans through their entire life.
-This book a bit more clinical in style, whereas a memoir is all about emotion.
+This book is a bit more clinical in style, whereas a memoir is all about emotion.

 Reading memoirs allows us to delve deeply into the lives of people who have done something remarkable in their lives.
 Perhaps they overcame incredible odds to reach success in some aspect of their life, or they fought an illness and survived, or maybe they lived through an extraordinary moment in history.
 We can learn so much about others and ourselves through memoirs.

 Popular Types of Memoirs